 In May 1994, NBA took the case to stop the construction of the Sardar Sarovar Dam to India’s Supreme Court.
-In January 1995 the Supreme Court put a stay on further construction of the half-built dam and has tried to forge consensus between the central and state governments.
-While state governments continue to push for an increase in the height of the dam, displaced tribals carry on with mass protests.
-Patkar continued to defy the project and in 1996 she was again arrested.
+In January 1995, the Court put a stay on further construction of the half-built dam and has tried to forge consensus between the central and state governments.
+While state governments continue to push for an increase in the height of the dam, displaced tribal residents carry on with mass protests.
+Patkar continued to defy the project and, in 1996, was again arrested.

-The NBA has also been working to obtain just compensation for people affected by dams which have already been built on the Narmada as well as opposing other dams in the Narmada Valley.
-In 1997 the NBA helped tribal communities stop construction of the Upper Veda and Lower Goin dams.
+The NBA has also been working to obtain just compensation for people affected by dams that have already been built on the Narmada.
+In 1997, the NBA helped tribal communities stop construction of the Upper Veda and Lower Goin dams.
 Another focus of the NBA’s work has been the Maheshwar Dam.
 A number of huge rallies and dam site occupations forced a halt to major work on this project and led the state government to establish an independent task force to review the dam.

 As an outgrowth of her work to stop dam construction, Patkar has helped establish a network of activists across the country—the National Alliance of People’s Movements.

 Learn more about the Narmada: Friends of the Narmada